Serving Hastings & Prince Edward Counties

-In the early 1970’s, the Quinte Humane Society acquired Eastern Breeders property on Avonlough Road to utilize as a public shelter.
-Prior to this, many animals were placed with Q.H.S. volunteers who acted as foster homes and provided care.
-Over the years, we have established a unique bond with our supporters whose generosity keeps our doors open.
-We cannot thank them enough for their caring and kindness.
+OUR HISTORY: In the early 1970’s, the Quinte Humane Society acquired Eastern Breeders' property at 527 Avonlough Road to utilize as a public animal shelter.
+Prior to this, many animals were placed with Quinte Humane Society volunteers who provided foster homes and animal care.
+Over the decades, we have moved to a professional environment employing Animal Care Attendants with post-secondary training, supported by a skilled management team and governed by a Board of Directors who bring their expertise and experience to #teamQHS.

-Since 1993 we have been affiliated with the Ontario Society for the Prevention of Cruelty to Animals (OSPCA), but remain a locally run, locally funded shelter with all dollars raised remaining in the community.
+Since 1993 we have been affiliated with the Ontario Society for the Prevention of Cruelty to Animals (OSPCA), but remain a locally run, locally funded shelter with all funds raised remaining in our region.

-Quinte Humane Society's Animal Service Department known as the pound, provides care for strays and owned animals roaming at large which Animal Control has picked up.
-Animal Control brings these animals to the shelter for care and the shelter looks after them in the hopes that an owner will claim them.
-If not, then after 5 days they become the responsibility of the shelter and they make all the necessary efforts to get them ready for adoption to a new forever home.
+OUR COMMUNITY SERVICES: Our animal services, known as the Pound, provide care and comfort for strays and owned animals roaming at large.
+Animal Control brings them to the shelter and we look after them with the hope that their owner will claim them.
+After 5 days, they become our responsibility and ownership and we make all the necessary efforts - medications, spay/neuters, microchips, grooming, surgeries, cuddles - to get them ready for adoption to their new 'Forever Home'.

 |Marilyn Lawrie, Executive Director||Send Email||Donna Endicott, Chair|